knightwj/knightwj.github.io/_posts/2020-03-06-welcome-to-jekyll.markdown

 </center>

-here is the onset graph
+Here is the onset graph

 {% include onset.html %}

-this is the graph showing the individual and clustering cases of covid19 in SZ.
+This is the graph showing the individual and clustering cases of covid19 in SZ.

 {% include graph.html %}